Ruben Zadkovich

-Ruben Anton Zadkovich (Zadković, /hr/; born 23 May 1986) is an Australian football manager and former player and former head coach of Broadmeadow Magic, Hills United, Perth Glory and Brisbane Roar.
+Ruben Anton Zadkovich (born 23 May 1986) is an Australian football manager and former player and former head coach of Broadmeadow Magic, Hills United, Perth Glory and Brisbane Roar.
 He played for six clubs in a career that spanned between England and Australia.
 Zadkovich was also capped for Australia, representing the Socceroos on three occasions.

 Club career

 Born in Fairfield, Sydney, New South Wales, Zadkovich had previously played for English Football League club Notts County, scoring on his debut against Chester City, as well as Queens Park Rangers and Australian side Wollongong Wolves.
 He has also made several appearances for the Young Socceroos, most notably at the FIFA World Youth Championship.

 Sydney FC

 Following his time in England, Zadkovich returned to Australia in late 2005 and trialled for Sydney FC.
 He travelled with the squad to the FIFA Club World Championship and despite not making an appearance he impressed coach Littbarski, being called in as a short-term replacement for injured Ufuk Talay late in the season.
 After a 12th-minute debut off the bench against Queensland Roar, Zadkovich scored on his first start, against Perth Glory, during Sydney's run to the inaugural A-League championship, earning him a two-year full-time contract.
 He was allowed to leave the club in March 2008.